How did the world come to be as it is now?

 MRI scanners are brand-new tools that help us understand how the human brain works.
 College students can have access to these machines.
 They can study the places in their own brains where various thoughts reside.
 Using real-time magnetic images, they can track single neural discharges and map each tiny bit of electrical activity to the various parts of the mind that are affected when they think certain thoughts.
 They can chart and map the brain components responsible for speech, for understanding words, for solving puzzles, for facial recognition, and for sexual desire.
 They can then study the brain differences between different animals, including their own evolutionary ancestors.

-We now have tools to answer questions that, for most of history, people believed would never and could never be known.
+We now have tools to answer questions that, for most of history, people believed would never and could never be understood.
 People thought that we would never know how and when the world came to exist, how and when life came to this world, how and when humans came to this world, and what, exactly, made humans unique in the animal kingdom.
 Now, we can collect data in objective ways, apply scientific tests to the data, and work out the answers to all of these questions.

 The internet gives us fantastic new tools we can use to reconstruct more recent events.
 People all around the world are taking machines to personal archives and collections of books, letters, journals, and records to scan the contents onto the internet.
 Computers can digitize all this and set up databases that are searchable in microseconds to find any combination of words, letters, or symbols (even in cuneiform documents from 3500BC) that is present in any of the documents.
 This allows cross referencing that was never before possible.